granumignis/urlplaylister/README.md

 	python urlplaylister nameofplaylistfile.ahk

-Then, enter the url and the duration (in minutes) as prompted Repeat this same syntax to add additional items to an existing .ahk playlist To execute the .ahk file Double click the file (as long as AutoHotKey is installed on the system running the .ahk file)
+Then, enter the url and the duration (in minutes) as prompted<br>
+Repeat this same syntax to add additional items to an existing .ahk playlist<br>
+To execute the .ahk file Double click the file (as long as AutoHotKey is installed on the system running the .ahk file)